-Generally, swearwords used by a person in age 21-23 years old are swearwords related to genital kolait, swearword ibiliit 'devil', boke 'pig', or pompulong 'stupid', used for someone in the same age or younger.
-It is clear that age can influence the use of swearwords in 21-23-year-old people.
+1. Swearwords used by someone at age of 21-23 related to genital kolait, swearword ibiliit 'devil', boke 'pig', or pompulong 'stupid' used for someone in the same age or younger.
+Age also influences the use of swearwords in people aged 21-23 years.